extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/install.rst

     7. Select Network tab in the Settings window
     8. Change Adapter setting from “NAT” to “Bridged Adapter”
     9. Power Off and restart the VM
-    10. To access the Workflow Composer GUI, type https://<IP address of the VM>
+    10. To access the Workflow Composer GUI, type "https://<IP address of the VM>"
     11. ST2 CLI can be accessed using ssh <IP Address of the VM>

 To find the IP Address of the VM: